 How is it diagnosed?

-Most autopsy results that show the presence of mixed dementia occurred in people who were originally diagnosed with one specific type of dementia during their life, most commonly Alzheimer’s disease.
-For example, in a study involving long-term cognitive assessments followed by eventual brain autopsy, 94% of participants who were diagnosed with dementia were diagnosed with Alzheimer’s disease...yet the autopsy results showed that 54% had coexisting pathology.
-The most common coexisting condition was previously undetected blood clots or other evidence of Vascular dementia.
+In most cases where autopsy results show the presence of mixed dementia, the individuals in those cases were originally diagnosed with one specific type of dementia during their life, most commonly Alzheimer’s disease.
+The most common coexisting condition was previously undetected blood clots or other evidence of vascular dementia.
 Lewy bodies were the second most common coexisting condition.

 What kind of treatment is available?

-Because most people living with mixed dementia are diagnosed with just a single type of dementia, a physician might base the pharmaceutical decisions / prescriptions on the type of dementia that has been diagnosed.
+Most people living with mixed dementia are diagnosed with just a single type of dementia.
+Therefore, a physician might base the choice of medication on the type of dementia that has been diagnosed.

-Many researchers believe that by increasing our understanding of mixed dementia, coupled with recognizing that vascular changes are the most common coexisting brain change, we may create an opportunity to reduce the number of people who develop dementia.
+Many researchers believe that by increasing our understanding of mixed dementia, coupled with recognizing that vascular changes are the most common coexisting brain change, we may reduce the number of people who develop dementia.
 Controlling our risk factors for diseases of the heart and blood vessels (like blood pressure, cholesterol levels, body weight and diabetes) may also protect the brain from vascular changes.